Phantasus/Cuis-Smalltalk-Slang/Journal.md

 # Entries

+## 20th May 2020 (jpb)

+Yesterday I removed a couple of unreferenced methods, which sometimes weren't even referenced in the Squeak VMMaker image I have here to check against certain in Cuis unimplemented methods like `#monticelloDescription`.
+I removed them or rewrote them, I still need to do that a couple of times until I covered all the small part which I initially extracted from VMMaker.
+You can easily get lost in the codebase.
+All these conversions from translation methods which call arbitrarily methods on the code generator and so on.

+The CodeGenerator is a big class, too big actually.
+It does a lot of stuff and has the feeling of a control box of some sort where a lot of high-voltage loaded wires stick out and you don't touch them or you get electrocuted.

+Good that I'm not intending to be compatible with the VMMaker, that would make any change hard and I'm doing that in my free time, why should I endure pain which I only accept for payment?
+That's also the charme of Cuis Smalltalk, saying a big fat NO!
+To realities of software development.
+In the end it's the only way to go longterm, to restructure parts of a software system so that the authors understand it again.

 ## 18th May 2020 (jpb)

 Today I added an FAQ and this journal at the end of the day.
 I also